 Bailey is also host of the highly successful show “Cash Cab” on Discovery Channel.
 Bailey has won two Daytime Emmy Awards for “Cash Cab,” (for Outstanding Game Show Host), and "Cash Cab" has won three Daytime Emmy Awards for Outstanding Game/Audience Participation Show.

-In addition, Bailey’s one-hour special “Road Rage” premiered on Comedy Central on May 21, 2011.
+In addition, Bailey’s one-hour special “Road Rage” premiered on Comedy Central.

 Bailey got his unlikely start as a standup comedian when he was mistaken for a comic in the green room of The Comedy Store in Los Angeles, where he was hired to answer the phones.
 The booker, seeing that the other comics in the room could not get enough of Bailey’s humor, signed him on the spot.
 After a few years of performing in Los Angeles, Bailey moved back to New York and for two years, went to “open-mic” nights to hone his craft.
 Now with over 10 years under his belt as a successful standup, Bailey continues to perform all over New York City and has achieved international acclaim for both the show "Cash Cab" and for his comedy performances all over the world.